-The University of Kent is building relationships with universities in Malaysia, Singapore and Indonesia.
-Professor Ian McLoughlin (Head of School at Medway) and Dr Palani Ramaswamy (Reader) from the School of Computing visited the region in June.
+The University of Kent is continuing to strengthen relations with institutions in Malaysia, Singapore and Indonesia following a successful visit this June by colleagues Professor Ian McLoughlin, (Head of School at Medway) and Dr. Palani Ramaswamy (Reader) from School of Computing.